 There are exceptions to the damage from oiling being restricted to marine environments.
-Specific populations of sockeye salmon were injured because spill-related fishery closures in 1989 resulted in overescapement to some lakes.
+Specific populations of sockeye salmon were injured because spillrelated fishery closures in 1989 resulted in overescapement to some lakes.
 The subsequent overpopulation of sockeye fry caused large reductions in production of sockeye salmon smolts from these lakes due to density-dependent mortality.
-Smolt production in two of these lake systems, Akulara Lake and Kenai River lakes, has not recovered, but has continued to decline.
+Smolt production in two of these lake systems, Akulara Lake and Kenai River lakes has continued to decline.
 The hypothesis for these continued declines in production is that predation from rearing juvenile sockeye salmon has altered the productivity or species composition of the zooplankton community, thus reducing the carrying capacity of the lakes for sockeye salmon juveniles.
-Research on the community structure and the ecosystem processes determining smolt productivity in these upland freshwater ecosystems is a high-priority research issue for the restoration of injured populations of sockeye salmon.
+Research on the community structure and the ecosystem processes determining smolt productivity in these upland freshwater ecosystems is a high priority research issue for the restoration of injured populations of sockeye salmon.

 Other non-recovering injured resources that spawn or nest in the uplands are pink salmon, marbled murrelets, and harlequin ducks.
-Upland development, especially logging, has been identified as a potential factor influencing recovery for pink salmon and marbled murrelets, and reproductive habitat limitations have been identified as a factor affecting pink salmon and sockeye salmon; but in no case has additional research on these factors been rated as high-priority research needs (Table 2).

-The Upland Ecosystem Work Group also considered the issue of nutrient flow from the marine ecosystem to the upland ecosystem via anadromous fish.
+Upland development, especially logging, has been identified as a potential factor influencing recovery for pink salmon and marbled murrelets, and reproductive habitat limitations have been identified as a factor affecting pink salmon and sockeye salmon; but none of these factors have been rated as high-priority research needs (Table 2).
+The Upland Ecosystem Group also considered the issue of nutrient flow from the marine ecosystem to the upland ecosystem via anadromous fish.
 Anadromous fish can be important sources of nutrients to both aquatic and terrestrial systems within a watershed.
 At this time, there is no evidence showing that upland resources have been impacted by oil-induced changes in escapement of anadromous salmon; management strategies have been directed at maintaining escapements regardless of whether productivity of anadromous populations have declined.
-But if oil-damaged populations of salmon continue to decline so that escapement levels are chronically not met, it may be necessary to examine the potential impact of reduced nutrient flow to affected watersheds.
+But if oil-injured populations of salmon continue to decline so that escapement levels are chronically not met, it may be necessary to examine the potential impact of reduced nutrient flow to affected watersheds.